Key Takeaways

 The motivations behind post-accident dishonesty are varied, but they follow predictable patterns that an experienced attorney recognizes immediately.

 The most common motivation is simple self-preservation.
-The driver who caused the accident knows — or quickly learns — that admitting fault means higher insurance premiums, potential out-of-pocket costs, and exposure to a personal injury lawsuit.
-The financial incentive to shade the truth is enormous, particularly in serious injury cases where the at-fault driver faces six- or seven-figure liability.
-Even otherwise honest people find rationalization easy when their financial future is at stake.
+The driver who caused the accident knows — or quickly learns — that admitting fault may mean higher insurance premiums, potential out-of-pocket costs, and exposure to a personal injury lawsuit.
+The financial incentive to shade the truth can be substantial, particularly in serious injury cases.

 Some drivers genuinely misperceive or misremember the accident.
 Car crashes happen in fractions of a second, under conditions of extreme stress.
 Adrenaline distorts perception.
 Fear creates false memories.
 A driver who ran a red light may genuinely believe the light was yellow — not because they're lying, but because their brain reconstructed the event in a way that protects their self-image.
 These sincere-but-wrong accounts are harder to combat than deliberate lies because the witness believes what they're saying.

-Then there's coaching.
+Then there is framing.
 Many drivers call their insurance company before making a formal statement.
-Insurance adjusters know exactly which narratives help their side and which don't.
-They may not explicitly tell the insured to lie, but the questions they ask — and don't ask — can shape the story in ways that shift blame.
-By the time the adjuster memorializes the insured's "recorded statement," the account has been filtered through someone whose professional interest lies in minimizing the insurer's exposure.
+The questions an adjuster asks — and the questions not asked — can shape the story in ways that shift blame.
+By the time the adjuster memorializes the insured's "recorded statement," the account may be more polished than the first version given at the scene.

 Finally, some crashes involve outright fraud — staged accidents, phantom injuries, or coordinated schemes to extract insurance payments.
 These cases require forensic investigation and often involve law enforcement.